Need a Camshaft Position Sensor Replacement?

 The camshaft position sensor is installed by the front of the camshaft and monitors the position of a wheel attached to the shaft itself.

-You’ll find one camshaft position sensor for each camshaft, so a dual overhead cam engine will have two camshaft position sensors.
+You’ll find most engines will have one camshaft position sensor for each camshaft, so a dual overhead cam engine will have two camshaft position sensors.

 The sensor contains a magnet and solenoid windings inside and the body of the sensor is molded plastic.

 A wiring harness connector transmits the camshaft position sensor signal to the Engine Control Module.

 If the sensor reads erratically, is unresponsive, or is physically broken, it will need to be replaced.

 - The engine turns over but won’t start

 - The engine runs rough and burns more fuel than normal